‘This is an important functionality’: Slack launches data residency

 From December, users will be able to migrate to a new residency immediately, but their experience with Slack will remain exactly the same.

-READ ALSO Is Remote Work Right for Your Small Business Employees?
+READ ALSO Risk Management for Small Business

 In a blogpost about the announcement, the company said: “Existing customers can move their organisation’s or teams’ data to new residency regions.
 Note, however, that the entire organisation or team must be rooted in a single region.”